AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56886-configurable-product-becomes-out-of-stock-when-child-products-are-disabled.md

 ---
 # ACSD-56886: Configurable product becomes out of stock when child products are disabled

-The ACSD-56886 patch fixes the issue where the configurable product becomes out of stock when child products are disabled  This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
+The ACSD-56886 patch fixes the issue where the configurable product becomes out of stock when child products are disabled.
+This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56886.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions